 Students may also study for a Cambridge O Level in Additional Mathematics and Statistics.
-In addition to Cambridge O Levels, CIE also offers Cambridge IGCSE and International A & AS Levels for further study in Mathematics as well as other maths-related subjects.
+In addition to Cambridge O Levels, Cambridge also offers Cambridge IGCSE and Cambridge International AS and A Levels for further study in Mathematics as well as other maths-related subjects.
 See www.cie.org.uk for a full list of the qualifications you can take.

-1.3 How can I find out more?
+1.4 How can I find out more?

-If you are already a Cambridge Centre
+If you are already a Cambridge school

-You can make entries for this qualification through your usual channels, e.g. your regional representative, the British Council or CIE Direct.
-If you have any queries, please contact us at international@cie.org.uk.
+You can make entries for this qualification through your usual channels.
+If you have any questions, please contact us at international@cie.org.uk

-If you are not a Cambridge Centre
+If you are not yet a Cambridge school